dude56987/2web/help/man_nfo2web.md

 :   Show the help message and exit

+`-e, --enable`

+:   Enable this module to run automatically as a service.

+`-d, --disable`

+:   Disable this module from running in the background and remove generated data.

 `--cert, cert`

 :  Updated he self signed ssl cert if it is older than 365 days"